 #2: Enable and Model Strong Sponsorship at All Levels

 It’s not enough to hand over a system on a silver platter and expect a team to use it.
-Getting change into motion requires various levels of sponsorship of the change.
+Getting change into motion requires various levels of sponsorship.

-People managers must also sponsor the change for the implementation to be a success.
-These managers are often stuck in the middle of the key allies and those most impacted by the changes.
-They have to understand the project’s transformational purpose and how to leadtheir team through the change.
-Because the change is often being forced from above and implemented below, they’re stuck in the middle of both levels, making them more resistant.
+Next up are the people manager sponsors.
+These sponsors are often stuck in the middle of the key allies and those most impacted by the changes.
+They have to understand the project’s transformational purpose and how to lead their team through the change.
+Because the change is often being forced from above and implemented below, these managers are stuck in the middle of both levels, making them more resistant.
 Still, they must model support down to the employee level.

-Change champions can be highly effective.
-These people are not usually on the project but instead, serve as vocal cheerleaders for what’s taking place.
+Change champions are next up and may be thought of as the sponsors of the sponsors.
+These resources are not usually on the project but instead, are highly effective serving as vocal cheerleaders for what’s taking place.

-Subject matter experts (SMEs) assigned to the project have the most in-depth knowledge and serve as key content providers to help guide communications and help the organization know how the new processes and tools will work in the future.
+The final sponsors are the Subject Matter Experts (SMEs) assigned to the project.
+SMEs have the most in-depth knowledge and serve as key content providers to help guide direct communications and help the organization determine how the new processes and tools will work in the future.
+They will bring first-hand knowledge of the solution’s specific impacts to each individual user and will be responsible for each user’s adoption of the new solution.

 #3: Start Early and Engage Often

 To enable and model strong sponsorship at all levels, you must start providing the tools to the appropriate sponsors early on.
 This leadership requires you to understand the various stages of the change.
-We like to leverage the use of the Prosci ADKAR™️ model.
+We like to leverage the Prosci ADKAR™️ model and its components:

 - Awareness of the need for change